Family Ski Vacation Tips

 - With a family, you may find that renting a suite, condo or house with a kitchen and laundry facilities provides a more comfortable and economical option over a standard hotel room.
 VRBO, Airbnb.com, and Tripadvisor.com all list hundreds of family vacation rentals at most major ski resorts.
 Just make sure you use the advanced search to find kid-friendly properties.
 Above all, read reviews by people who have stayed there recently.
-Click here to get a $30 Airbnb credit !
+Click here to get a $34 credit on your first Airbnb!

 - While ‘kids ski free’ deals are attractive, be aware that very young ones (5 or 6 and under) generally ski for free anyway at most mountains.
 The real value comes in if your child is 6-12 years.